-- 15 ounces diced tomatoes, drained 1 can
+- 15 ounces diced tomatoes (drained)

 - 1/8 teaspoon kosher salt

-- Juice of 1/2 lime
+- Juice of 1/2 a lime

 - 1/2 teaspoon garam masala

 - 1/2 teaspoon chili powder

-- 1/4 cup chopped fresh cilantro optional
+- 1/4 cup fresh cilantro for garnish (chopped)

-- Heat the oil in a large skillet over medium heat.
-Add the onion and cumin seeds; cook until onion just starts to brown and cumin is fragrant, about 5 minutes.
+- Once the oil is hot, add the onion and cumin seeds.
+Cook until the onion just starts to brown and the cumin is fragrant, about 5 minutes.

 - Add the turmeric, coriander, tomatoes, and salt.
 Cook for about 15 minutes until the tomatoes start to lose their shape.